 Are Fenn traps going to be made illegal?

 Fenn traps, and all copycat designs such as those by Springer and Solway, will be made illegal to catch stoats, because tests have shown that they fail to kill stoats reliably within the time-frame required by AIHTS (45 seconds).
-We do not yet know whether Defra will continue to allow their use to catch other target species for which they are currently approved (e.g. weasels, rats, grey squirrels), even though they have not undergone humaneness testing for those species (because of cost constraints).
+It will remain legal to use them to catch other target species for which they are currently approved (e.g. weasels, rats, grey squirrels), even though they have not undergone humaneness testing for those species (because of cost constraints).
 But the AIHTS does not apply to those other species, and Defra is implementing AIHTS by means of the least possible change.
 Note that the traps must be set in a tunnel ‘suitable for the purpose’, which means species like stoat, for which the trap is not approved, must not be put at risk.
 We think this will be difficult to achieve in many circumstances where the use of these traps would otherwise be lawful.

 Is the UK obliged to implement AIHTS?